How to Separate PDF Pages

 PDFs are great for sharing information, but they can be troublesome when editing or sharing.
 Sometimes you cannot copy and paste text from a PDF file, so you have to type it out or take screenshots.
 When you need to edit the document, you have to open the full PDF in the editing program and save it as a new file.

-It might seem that the separating of PDF pages is a complicated task, but there are many ways to do it with just a few clicks of your mouse.
+It might seem that separating PDF pages is a complicated task, but there are many ways to do it with just a few clicks of your mouse.
 Let's explore the multiple methods for splitting PDF files.

 Separate Pages from a PDF File in Adobe Acrobat